 The!Cart - Features

-In the beginning of the video game and home computer era, software was primarily released on cartridges.
+At the beginning of the video game and home computer era, the software was primarily released on cartridges.
 They had many benefits for the consumer:

 - Simple to use - plug and play in the original sense of the phrase.